 - Christmas Day

-There are three optional public holidays – Easter Monday, Heritage Day, and Boxing Day – that Alberta employers can provide to their employees.
+There are four optional public holidays – Easter Monday, Heritage Day, Boxing Day, and National Day for Truth and Reconciliation – that Alberta employers can provide to their employees.
 But they are not obligated to do so.

 Are all employees entitled to statutory holiday pay?